 Turn Any Document into Slides, Podcasts, Videos, Mind Maps, Quizzes & Data Tables — The Studio Command Center

 Slide Decks in 60–90 sec → PPTX export.
 Audio Overviews in 3–8 min → podcast-style.
 Video Overviews in 5–10 min → AI-narrated visuals.
 Mind Maps in 15–30 sec → interactive.
 Quizzes in 20–60 sec → cited answers.
 Flashcards in 20–60 sec → progress saved.
 Reports in 30–90 sec → structured summaries.
 Data Tables in 30–120 sec → Google Sheets export.
 Infographics in 60–180 sec → 10 styles.
+Each tool has a free copy-paste prompt below.
 All available on the free plan.
 Full benchmarks →

 All 9 Studio Tools at a Glance